Anne-Marie Albano, MSN, RN

 Teresa Kuta Reske, DNP, MPA, RN

-Associate Dean of Graduate Studies; Director of the Doctor of Nursing Practice Program
+Interim Dean, School of Nursing; Associate Dean of Graduate Studies; Director of the Doctor of Nursing Practice Program; Associate Professor

 Dr. Reske is the original member of the leadership team that developed the DNP program and has taught in the program since its inception in fall 2014.
-She brings a wealth of knowledge and experience focusing on change management and process redesign.
+She brings a wealth of knowledge and experience focusing on change management and process redesign from her roles as a nurse leader in inpatient and ambulatory settings.
 She currently teaches and coordinates a series of doctoral level courses including the scholarly DNP capstone immersion and project courses as well as courses in nurse leadership within organizations.

 Jennifer Tarczali, MSN, RN